As an Amazon Associate, I earn from qualifying purchases.

 Dried peaches or “peach chips” are a favorite snack in our house.
 The best part of dehydrating peaches yourself?
 The process is so simple, and you only need two ingredients – ripe juicy peaches and lemon juice.

-If you’re looking for other preserving options for peaches, check out our in-depth tutorial on Canning Peaches and making Peach Preserves.
+If you’re looking for other preserving options for peaches, check out our in-depth tutorial on canning peaches and freezing peaches.

 Peaches come in two main types, freestone and cling.
 You can use either or both for this recipe, but for ease of prep, freestone is the way to go.